microsoft/nn-Meter/docs/builder/prepare_backend.md

 nn-Meter provides API for users to customize their own backend.
 Here we firstly describe the implementation of `BaseBackend`.
 We define the base of all backend in `nn_meter.builder.backend.BaseBackend` as follows:

-- `runner_class`: a subclass inherit form `nn_meter.builder.backend.BaseRunner` to specify the running command of the backend.
-A runner contains commands to push the model to mobile device, run the model on the mobile device, get stdout from the mobile device, and related operations.
-In the implementation of a runner, an interface of ``Runner.run()`` is required.
+- `profiler_class`: a subclass inherit form `nn_meter.builder.backend.BaseProfiler` to specify the running command of the backend.
+A profiler contains commands to push the model to mobile device, run the model on the mobile device, get stdout from the mobile device, and related operations.
+In the implementation of a profiler, an interface of ``Profiler.profile()`` is required.
 Users need to modify this **at the most time**.

-    - `run`: Main steps of ``Runner.run()`` includes 1) push the model file to edge devices, 2) profile models in required times and get back running results.
+    - `profile`: Main steps of ``Profiler.profile()`` includes 1) push the model file to edge devices, 2) profile models in required times and get back running results.
 Return the running results on edge device.

 - `parser_class`: a subclass inherit form `nn_meter.builder.backend.BaseParser` to parse the profiled results.
-A parser parses the stdout from runner and get required metrics.
+A parser parses the stdout from device runner and get required metrics.
 In the implementation of a parser, interface of `Parser.parse()` and property of `Parser.results()` are required.
 Users are required to modify this **all the time**.

     - `parse`: a string parser to parse profiled results value from the standard output of devices runner.
 This method should return the instance class itself.